Recipe: Steel-Cut Oats with Maple-Roasted Apples and Cheddar

 Sea salt (optional), for serving

 Preheat the oven to 400°F. Line a rimmed baking sheet with parchment paper or aluminum foil.
 Quarter each apple and cut away the core/seeds.
 Slice into 1/2-inch cubes.

-Roast until soft and fragrant (but not mushy or collapsing in on themselves), about 17-20 minutes depending on type of apple.
+Roast until soft and fragrant (but not mushy or collapsing in on themselves), about 17 to 20 minutes, depending on type of apple.
 As they roast, baste them with the maple juices to keep them from drying out and sticking.
 After they are finished cooking, remove from the oven and set aside.

-In a medium-sized heavy bottom skillet, heat butter over medium heat until melted.
-Add the oats, stir, and toss gently in the pan until light brown and fragrant, 1-2 minutes.
+In a medium-sized heavy-bottom skillet, heat butter over medium heat until melted.
+Add the oats, stir, and toss gently in the pan until light-brown and fragrant, 1 to 2 minutes.

-Bring water, milk, vanilla and salt to a simmer (just barely a boil) in a separate medium saucepan.
+Bring water, milk, vanilla, and salt to a simmer (just barely a boil) in a separate medium saucepan.
 Stir in the toasted oats.
 Return to a slow boil, reduce heat to low, and partially cover.
 Let the porridge cook without stirring until it has begun to thicken and the oats are soft, about 30 minutes.
 Gently stir in the cheese and place the lid back so it's partially covering the pot.
-Continue cooking for additional 5-10 minutes, or until oats have soaked up majority of liquid and are at desired consistency.
+Continue cooking for additional 5 to 10 minutes, or until oats have soaked up majority of liquid and are at desired consistency.